-Although Bluetooth technology has been leveraged for a while in hearing aids, it typically requires a separate streamer to operate.
+Although Bluetooth technology has been offered for a while in hearing aids, it typically requires a separate streamer to operate.
 The latest models, however, now have the ability to connect directly to your phone, TV, music players, and a variety of other apps.
-Bluetooth hearing aids can now directly stream these signals to your hearing aids.
+Bluetooth hearing aids can now directly stream these signals to your hearing aids, creating a much more convenient and user-friendly experience no matter your activity or lifestyle.
 There are made for iPhone devices and others that can connect to any smartphone.
+Contact us to check out our Bluetooth hearing aids in Nashville, TN.

 Lithium-ion rechargeable hearing aids